-Whether it’s a chair seat or cane panel, pre-woven cane replacement can be a rewarding DIY project.
+Whether it’s a chair seat or larger cane panel, pre-woven cane replacement can be a rewarding DIY project.

 1. Measure and Order

 I first measure the size of the holes in the existing cane webbing so I can order a match.
 I also measure the width of the groove to order new spline.
 This I usually get slightly smaller.
 For example, with a 1/4 inch groove I order a 3/16 inch spline.

 As for the overall size of the cane sheet, I order 2-4 inches larger than the area that needs to be replaced.
 Most suppliers will help with the correct size if you’re not sure.

 2. Out With the Old

 The old cane webbing I typically remove with scissors and/or a utility knife.

 Then I use a chisel to pry the spline out of the groove.
 This step requires the most time and physical strength.